GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Related Work

+\paragraph{System simulation and modeling.} Kewlani et al.~\cite{GPCforDynamics} create and use GPC surrogate models of vehicle \emph{dynamics} components.
+Lin et al.~\cite{mlsurrogate} do the same using small neural networks as surrogate models.
+Replacing only vehicle dynamics with GPC surrogates leads to negligible speedup as the perception and control components of the vehicle model contributed to 90\% or more of the runtime of the MCS analysis of our benchmarks. \NAME{} creates GPC surrogate models of \emph{complete} vehicle systems -- the GPC model also replaces the expensive perception and control components.
+ARIsTEO~\cite{menghi2020approximation} uses abstraction refinement to create surrogate models of cyber-physical systems with low dimensional inputs. \NAME{} handles high-dimensional image inputs by first creating a perception model, and then creates a surrogate model of the reduced-dimensionality abstract vehicle model.

+Li et al.~\cite{arxiv.2211.12733} create small neural network surrogate models to calculate a \emph{fitness function} for an autonomous driving system in various traffic scenarios. \NAME{}'s surrogate models instead estimate the state distribution of the vehicle over time -- information which can be used to calculate various fitness metrics.
+Michelmore et al.~\cite{uqine2eadc} evaluate the safety of end-to-end Bayesian Neural Network (BNN) controllers.
+While \NAME's perception model focuses on replacing regression DNNs, vehicle models with BNNs are an interesting target for extending \NAME{}.

-\paragraph{Simplification of complex perception and control systems.} Cheng et al.~\cite{regressionAltNN} explore the correspondence between a neural network and polynomial regressions.
-Unlike their approach, our perception model only needs to predict the \emph{distribution} of neural network outputs, instead of individual input-output relationships.
-Multiple works construct and verify neural network alternatives to the ACAS-Xu lookup tables~\cite{horizontalCAS,10.1007/978-3-030-53288-8_1}.
-Our benchmarks use both the lookup table and neural network.
-Compared to verification, estimating the distribution of states using GPC takes only a few seconds.
-Hsieh et al.~\cite{chiaoPaper} create a perception model using piecewise linear regression, and verify the perception model composed with downstream components using model checking tools such as CBMC.
-In contrast, our perception model uses polynomial regression, and estimates safe state probabilities using GPC.
+\paragraph{Simplification of complex perception and control systems.} Cheng et al.~\cite{regressionAltNN} explore the correspondence between neural networks and polynomial regressions.
+Unlike their approach, \NAME{}'s perception model only needs to predict the \emph{distribution} of neural network outputs, instead of individual input-output relationships.

-\paragraph{Formal verification of vehicle systems.} DryVR~\cite{DryVR} verifies the safety of vehicle models that have a whitebox mode-switching control system with a blackbox dynamics system. \NAME{} supports models with perception neural networks, which act like blackbox control systems due to their uninterpretability.
-Researchers have extensively explored the problem of formal verification of vehicle related systems~\cite{Aniculaesei2016,clarke2003,10.1007/978-3-030-50086-3_6,10.1007/978-3-540-71493-4_24,Larsen2015,Pasareanu2019,10.1007/978-3-642-35873-9_6}.
-Many of these techniques suffer from either a lack of flexibility or scalability (e.g., can be applied only at a component-level).
-Recently, probabilistic analysis techniques started to address these concerns for entire systems and/or individual components~\cite{DBLP:journals/tecs/AbbasFSIG13,DBLP:conf/issre/ConverseFGP20,DBLP:conf/sigsoft/FilieriPVG14,mangal2019robustness}. \NAME{} can provide accurate reliability estimates for a wide variety of complex vehicle systems whose simulations and analyses are time-consuming.